 After our stop over in Smithers we drove on to Prince George for the night.
 We got to the hotel early enough to watch the cup finals at the hotel.

 It is not time to get up already, is it?

 Staying on Hwy 16 (Yellowhead) toward Edmonton

-we met this couple from Michigan, they warned us about the police in Jasper ticketing people who do not stop at the stop line instead of the crosswalk.
+We met a couple from Michigan, they warned us about the police in Jasper ticketing people who do not stop at the stop line instead of the crosswalk.
 They got a $200 ticket for running a red light, for pulling up to the crosswalk.
 They are heading for Prince Rupert and they will take the ferry up to Skagway Alaska then drive back towards Michigan.
-Hmmmm take the ferry and drive down....Is it to early to start planning next year?
+Sounds like a future trip

 We stopped at the Terry Fox Peak.
 I can remember when Terry started his ocean to ocean run.

 We made it to Alberta

 here is sign that list the amount of animals killed on Alberta Highways.
 Are we supposed to try to beat the record?

 We think this is why they call it the Yellowhead Hwy.
 There are dandilions along Hwy 16.